You can’t manage a small business without a budget. It’s impossible.

 You can also find out the average expense categories and profit margins in your industry specifically to help you with this.

-Anyway, the biggest thing here is to carefully consider all expense categories in your business and assign a reasonable allocation to it.
+Anyway, the biggest thing here is to carefully consider all expense categories in your business and assign a reasonable allocation to them.

 Bonus Tip: Budget your own salary.

-Later, I had to hire managers to replace my work in the company and it was challenging because I never had budgeted the actual work I performed in my own company.
+Later, we had to hire managers to replace our work in the company and it was challenging because we never had budgeted the actual work we performed in our own company.

 Regardless, budget it in.

-The final amount is to apply your projected sales to the expense %’s to see the actual dollar amount of your budget.
+The final amount is to apply your projected sales to the expense percentages to see the actual dollar amount of your budget.

 Simply multiply your projected sales by your expenses.